osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

             :::console
             root@host # chown 1000:1000 /etc/osg/ospool-ep.tkn

-1. Configure the container service by editing `/etc/osg/ospool-ep.cfg`
+1. Configure the container service by editing `/etc/osg/ospool-ep.cfg`:

-    - Set `GLIDEIN_Site` to your OSG Topology Site identifier
+    - Set `GLIDEIN_Site` to your OSG Topology Site identifier.
-    - Set `GLIDEIN_ResourceName` to your OSG Topology Resource Name identifier
+    - Set `GLIDEIN_ResourceName` to your OSG Topology Resource Name identifier.
     - **If** you have dedicated scratch disk space for OSPool payload jobs (which is recommended), then set `WORKER_TEMP_DIR` to the scratch directory; e.g.: